rajewsky-lab/openst/docs/experimental/capture_area_generation.md

 When using an **Illumina® NovaSeq 6000 S4** flow cell (35 cycles), sequence the HDMI32-DraI library (see in [Oligonucleotides](getting_started.md)) at a loading concentration of 200 pM.
 Using 200 pM library, loaded according to the KAPA qPCR value, we obtained the following quality metrics for the barcoded fc_1 used in our [our preprint](https://www.biorxiv.org/content/10.1101/2023.12.22.572554v1.article-info): Q30 >= 86%; PF = 78%; occupied = 97%.
 Although great results were achieved using this flow cell, 97% occupied is high.
-Consequently, we suggest to use a titration of library loading concentrations (one concentration per lane) when first trying to generate your own barcoded flow cell.
+Consequently, we suggest to use a titration of library loading concentrations (one concentration per lane) when generating your first barcoded flow cell.

 Sequence a single-end 37 cycle read, using Read1-DraI oligo as a custom primer.
 Use a custom sequencing [recipe](../static/metadata_files/NovaSeq6000_S4_barcoding_seq_recipe.xml) that stops the run immediately after read 1 prior to on-instrument washes.